 Fyne Court is a hidden gem in the heart of the Quantock Hills.
-Explore this wild garden, looking out for the boathouse and folly.
+You can explore this wild garden and discover pieces of its history hiding in the undergrowth.

-There's plenty for the children to do including building a den, climbing a tree or playing giant jenga in the courtyard.
+There's plenty for the children to do including building a den, climbing a tree and hunting for bugs.

-Relax in our newly refurbished courtyard tea-room with a cream tea or a hot chocolate after a walk around one of the three waymarked trails.
+Relax in our courtyard tea-room with a cream tea or a hot chocolate after a walk around one of the three waymarked trails.

 Gift Aid Admission includes a 10 per cent or more voluntary donation.
 Gift Aid Admissions let us reclaim tax on the whole amount paid - an extra 25 per cent - potentially a very significant boost to our places' funds.